 As Israel is a country where lots of our clients are located, we decided to give Israeli investors a shout out as well.

 Invested in exceptional founding teams since 1993.
 Among their major health tech portfolio companies are EarlySense (patient monitoring solution) and Click Diagnostic (technology to make biology testing more democratic).
-One of their early-stage ventures, CyberMDX - security platform for medical devices that ensures stability of device operations, patient safety, and privacy preventively - recently gained funds in series B.
+One of their early-stage ventures, CyberMDX - security platform for medical devices that ensures the stability of device operations, patient safety, and privacy preventively - recently gained funds in series B.

 Pitango regularly organizes and funds startup competitions (with investment prizes) like Trifecta at different conferences, both in Israel and America that are open for early-stage ventures.
 They invest in companies on every stage and invite newcomers to come to them as quickly as possible - no matter what their current method of getting money is.
 Recently, they raised $250M for a new growth fund.